kwertyops/byte-of-python/src/dudraw_quickstart.md

 dudraw.BOOK_RED
 ```

 To create colors of your own, first note that a color on a computer monitor can be defined by an intensity for red light, green light and blue light, each of which is an integer value from 0 to 255.
 Colors on a compter monitor are additive like light, rather than subtractive like paint.
 For example, to create yellow light, you add together green light and red light.
-So the brightest yellow is defined by red=255, green = 255, blue = 0.
-You can play around with choosing colors with many different programs.
+So the brightest yellow is defined by red = 255, green = 255, blue = 0.
+You can use many different programs to experiment with choosing colors.
 On many browsers, if you do an internet search on "color picker" one will show up.
 Or there are many free ones available on websites, for example here: [color picker website](https://htmlcolorcodes.com/color-picker/).
 For example, here's a nice plum color, with values r = 140, g = 40, b = 160:

 <img src="img/dudraw_quickstart/plum_color.png" alt="a swatch with a plum color" width="75"/>